benfaerber/claude-chat-exporter/README.md

 3. Copy the entire script in the file `claude-chat-exporter.js` and paste it into the console.
 4. Press Enter to run the script.
 5. The script will show a progress indicator and will automatically generate and download a file named `{conversation-title}.md` (auto-generated with `conversation-title` being the Claude conversation title).

+## Usage

+### UserScript Method
+Simply click the "📥 Export Chat" button that appears in the bottom-right corner of any Claude conversation page.

+### Console Method
+Follow the installation steps above for Option 2.

 ## Complete Element Support